 3. Outcome-Based Supervision

-MENA regulators don’t focus on isolated events.
+MENA regulators don't focus on isolated events.
 They focus on behavioral patterns — how accounts are treated over time, how decisions are logged, how margin is managed, how hedges are placed.
+This is where anti-fraud and abuse detection becomes a compliance tool, not just an operational one.

 The Real Cost of Getting It Wrong

 Brokers who underestimate MENA timing dynamics pay for it slowly, quietly, and consistently.
-The biggest losses often don’t come from manipulation or toxic flow.
+The biggest losses often don't come from manipulation or toxic flow.
+They come from delay.

 | Issue | Cause | Typical Impact |